Serious adverse events and serious adverse reactions (SAEARs)

 Please see below for a number of frequently asked questions from a specific category.
 Simply select one of the questions of interest, the answer will then appear below.
 For the complete list of categories please visit the main FAQs page.

-Establishments are required to submit reports of serious adverse events (SAEs) or serious adverse reactions (SARs) ‘within 24 hours’.
-Establishments should take note that a full investigation of an event or reaction is not required for submitting an initial report.
+Establishments are required to notify the HTA of serious adverse events (SAEs) or serious adverse reactions (SARs) within 24 hours of discovery.
+Establishments should take note that a full investigation of an event or reaction is not required for the purposes of initial reporting.
 The results of a root cause analysis and corrective preventative actions can be submitted as a follow-up report at a later date.

 It is the responsibility of the Designated Individual (DI) to notify the HTA of any suspected SAE or SAR.
-In the DI’s absence this responsibility can be delegated to other designated members of staff (this process should be supported by a clearly documented procedure outlining such delegated responsibilities).
+In the DI’s absence this responsibility can be delegated to other designated members of staff; however, the DI retains overall responsibility for ensuring that such notifications and reports are received by the HTA.

 A serious adverse event is defined as ‘any untoward occurrence which may be associated with the procurement, testing, processing, storage or distribution of tissue or cells intended for human application and which, in relation to a donor of tissue or cells intended for human application or a recipient of tissue or cells: (a) might lead to the transmission of a communicable disease, to death or life-threatening, disabling or incapacitating conditions, or (b) might result in, or prolong, hospitalisation or morbidity.